reydarren/Random-txt/README.md

 # Random-txt
 wow
-I havent used this in so long :)
+I haven't used this in so long. :)